 Deciding how far to take collaboration with suppliers

-A key premise of the article is that inviting suppliers early into the new product development process can lead to better integration, sharing of ideas and risk.
+A key premise of the drive to integrate the supply chain is that working with suppliers can lead to better and more marketable products.
+When this is done early in the new product development process it can lead to the development of new ideas and the sharing of risk.
 Integrating at later stages can improve the feasibility of ideas and potentially the testing of products and services.
 Integrating with suppliers for a long period can help build trust between the various parties and allow the understanding of each other’s capabilities.

-Yet, more recent research suggests some downsides to integration (Villena et al., 2011).
-One reason for this is the potential complacency of suppliers.
-If they know they are locked in into a long term relationship with a customer, the incentive to innovate and become competitive reduces.
-Another reason is that such integration may limit the search space of the new product development team.
+Yet more recent research suggests some downsides to integration (e.g. Tsinopoulos et al., 2019 and Villena et al., 2011).
+One reason for this is the potential rigidity of existing relationships.
+When relationships have been in place for a very long time, developing new ones - where the potential for learning is greater - is more difficult.
+Also, if suppliers know they are locked in into a long term relationship with a customer, the incentive to innovate and become competitive reduces.
 When this is the case, the organisation may be looking for ideas within its existing supply base.
 Yet, as we have established so far, some of the better ideas and opportunities may be beyond this.

 Villena, V.H., Revilla, E. and Choi, T.Y.
 (2011) ‘The dark side of buyer-supplier relationships: A social capital perspective’, Journal of Operations Management, Vol.29, pp. 561-576.